 what does it mean when my year old boer goat stands on his hind legs and swings his head in a semi circle..he is fixed.

-Erie County NY goats Posted about 1 year ago
+Erie County New York goats Posted about 1 year ago

 If you cut off a goat's goatee, how long does it take to grow back?